-A timeless breakfast recipe, these are flavored, easy, and moist blueberry muffins to die for.
+A timeless breakfast recipe, these are to die for blueberry muffins, flavored, easy, and moist.
 Packed full of healthy blueberries that burst in every bite, they are perfect for a school lunchbox and you with a cup of coffee.

-To "die for" is the right expression when it comes to these delicious muffins.
+To "die for" is the right expression when it comes to these best blueberry muffins ever.
+Why?
+Because they are

-Because they are loaded with juicy blueberries, flavored with vanilla and almonds extracts, and topped with a sugar-cinnamon crumble.
+- loaded with juicy blueberries, flavored with vanilla and almonds extracts, and topped with a sugar-cinnamon crumble;

-Also, these homemade blueberry muffins are moist due to adding oil and don't fall after baking.
+- super moist due to adding oil, and don't fall after baking;

-Finally, they are healthy blueberry muffins full of vitamins and antioxidants that you can never have enough of.
+- healthy and full of vitamins and antioxidants that you can never have enough of.

 Why you should try this recipe

-- These muffins are made in three easy steps: mixing dry and wet ingredients, combining them, and adding fresh blueberries.
+- The muffins are made in three easy steps: mixing dry and wet ingredients, combining them, and adding fresh blueberries.

-- Blueberry muffin recipe is dish-washing friendly: a mixing bowl, a measuring glass, and a hand whisk are the three that require washing!
+- This easy blueberry muffin recipe is dish-washing friendly: a mixing bowl, a measuring glass, and a hand whisk are the three that require washing!

-- Adding oil makes these muffins moist that prolongs their shelf life.
+- Adding oil makes these muffins moist, which prolongs their shelf life.
+Have you read what ingredients make cakes moist yet?

 - Blueberries are evenly distributed in muffins: there is no need to toss berries with the flour before adding them to the batter.

-- They are perfect as an afternoon snack, and taste even better the next day!
+- They are perfect for afternoon snacks and taste even better the next day.

-- Muffins could be made all year round: use fresh or frozen blueberries interchangeably.
+- These muffins could be made all year round: use fresh or frozen blueberries interchangeably.

 Ingredients